-A legal separation is very similar to a divorce as it allows you to live apart whilst remaining married.
+A legal separation agreement is very similar to a divorce as it allows you to live apart whilst remaining married.
 More often, couples chose to separate informally without going to the trouble of recording their separation with the court and paying court and legal fees.
 Legal separation (legal term) is the process of going through the Courts to formalise your separation.
 It is a voluntary agreement you can make when you want to stop living together as a couple.
 It sets out the arrangements you want to make for things like:

 A legal separation shouldn’t be confused with a separation agreement, otherwise known as a Consent Order or Clean Break Order, which is a written document that details how you intend to split your assets and debts on divorce.

 Most people don’t bother legally separating.
 They choose instead to separate without recording it with the court or go straight to divorce proceedings.
-There are, however, some special reasons that may give you a reason to take the route of a legal separation:
+There are, however, some special reasons that may give you a reason to take the route of legal separation:

 Arguments for a legal separation